How to Say "The whale stays home because the wind is blowing hard" in Korean | -아/어요 Grammar

 What does "The whale stays home because the wind is blowing hard" mean in Korean?

-The Korean sentence "고래는 바람이 세게 불어서 집에 있어요." translates to "The whale stays home because the wind is blowing hard." in English. "고래는 바람이 세게 불어서 집에 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "고래는 바람이 세게 불어서 집에 있어요." translates to "The whale stays home because the wind is blowing hard." in English.
+When Korean speakers hear "고래는 바람이 세게 불어서 집에 있어요.", they immediately picture the scene: the whale stays home because the wind is blowing hard.
+The sentence is compact yet vivid — a hallmark of well-formed Korean.

 Pronunciation guide: goraeneun barami sege buleoseo jipe iteoyo.